makinacorpus/vms/README.rst

 On macosx, sshfs is also known as MacFusion.

+Please, **read the next chapters** for details on installation and settings of theses elements (you will maybe need to alter some settings for sshfs, and we'll detail how to install theses various elements).

 By default file transferts between host and guest is **really, really slow**.
 We have improved performances by some techniques: